 - The Labyrinth of Solitude (by Octavio Paz)

 - Like Water for Chocolate

-* I wasn’t just a tourist in Mexico – I’ve lived in Mexico for 3 years (->you can find out what was I doing in About Me).
+* I wasn’t just a tourist in Mexico – I’ve lived in Mexico for over 5 years (->you can find out what was I doing in About Me).
 I also published a book on Mexican public policies that you can get here.
 My opinions might be subjective because obviously, I haven’t managed to visit or live in every single place in Mexico, so bear in mind that maybe things are different in parts of Mexico where I haven’t been.
 The post is meant to show people that Mexico is worth visiting. *